-- 1. Literature review: role of the support and promotors on CO2 methanation over Ni and Co - 2.
-Microkinetic modelling of the CO2 methanation reaction on Ni and Co catalysts - 3.
-Computational surface science studies to investigate the effect of the support and promoters on the active sites of Ni and Co catalysts - 4.
-DFT calculations to link structure and activity
+- 1. Literature review: role of the support and promotors on CO2 methanation over Ni and Co. - 2.
+Microkinetic modelling of the CO2 methanation reaction on Ni- and Co-based catalysts. - 3.
+Computational surface science studies to investigate the effect of the support and promoters on the active sites and reactivity of Ni- and Co-based catalysts. - 4.
+Expansion of the microkinetic model.